bdionne/indexer/Readme.md

     ERL_FLAGS='-sname couch@localhost -pa ../indexer' ./utils/run -i

 assuming hovercraft is compiled and on the path.
 If indexer is not a sibling directory adjust the -pa accordingly.
-The indexer can now be run from the erlang shell:
+The indexer can be run directly from the erlang shell:

     indexer:start_link().